Image

 Raisbeck Engineering offers many modifications of which some change the external appearance of the Super King Air: dual aft body strakes (two ventral fins), main gear doors fully enclosing the landing gear and baggage lockers at the back of the engine nacelles.
 This does not change the designation or marketing name however.
 While mostly known for the Beech 200s, the mods are also available on the King Air F90 and King Air 300 series.

-The Swedish military designation for the Beech 200 is Tp103.
+The Swedish military designation for the Beech 200 is Tp103, the Canadian one is CT-145.

 Here is a Beech B200 Super King Air in its original configuration, with a single ventral fin under the tail cone and short main landing gear doors.
 Note five cabin windows in a row.